operator-framework/operator-sdk/doc/sdk-cli-reference.md

 * `--api-version` string - CRD APIVersion in the format `$GROUP_NAME/$VERSION` (e.g app.example.com/v1alpha1)
 * `--kind` string - CRD Kind. (e.g AppService)
 * `--generate-playbook` - Generate a playbook skeleton.
 (Only used for `--type ansible`)
-* `--cluster-scoped` - Initialize the operator to be cluster-scoped instead of namespace-scoped
 * `--helm-chart` string - Initialize helm operator with existing helm chart (`<URL>`, `<repo>/<name>`, or local path)
 * `--helm-chart-repo` string - Chart repository URL for the requested helm chart
 * `--helm-chart-version` string - Specific version of the helm chart (default is latest version)